jamesqquick/Quick-Chat-Bot/ReadMe.md

 You'll need 2 properties for creating your QuickTwitchBot.

-1. bot token - the token for your discord bot (get this from discord.com)
+1. `botToken` - the token for your discord bot (get this from discord.com)
-2. commands directory - the directory where your command files are stored
+2. `commandsDir` - the directory where your command files are stored
+3. `testMode` (optional) - a boolean that forces the bot to only listen to commands from the `testChannel` channel
-3. test channel (optional) - a channel name to ignore while in production
+4. `testChannel` (optional) - the channel to listen for messages in if the bot is in test mode

 With those credentials in place, you can create your Discord bot.